borisnliscool/fivem-player-proximity/README.md

 Press `CTRL+SHIFT+HOME` to toggle overlay movability.

 > **Note** <br>
-> You must be on the `BETA` update channel of FiveM
+> You must be on the `BETA` update channel of FiveM.
+> You must also run this program after joining the server.